emPDF: Inferring the Milky Way mass with data-driven distribution function in phase space: Discussion: extensions of the method

 The log-likelihood between the empirical DF and observation (\refeqnalt{eq:posterior}, without prior) is rewritten as

 This is the \emph{same} likelihood, just in a different form.
 On the other hand, the entropy of the action distribution of the sample is

-Therefore, maximizing the \empdf likelihood is equivalent to \emph{minimizing the entropy} of actions or \emph{maximizing their clustering} (recall that a flat distribution has maximum entropy).
-Note that this correspondence to entropy arises only when $p(J)$ is constructed directly from the sample $\{\bm{J}_i\}$ itself, and it thus does not hold for general dynamical modeling methods other than \empdf.
+Therefore, with $\ln \mathcal{L}=-NH+\mathrm{const.}$, maximizing the \empdf likelihood is equivalent to \emph{minimizing the entropy of actions}, $H_{\bm{J}}$, or \emph{minimizing the entropy of the phase-mixed DF}, $H_{\bm{w}}\equiv H_{\bm{J}}+\ln(2\pi)^3$.
+It is also equivalent to \emph{maximizing the clustering in action space or phase space} (recall that a flat distribution has maximum entropy).

-\citet{Silva2024} recently proposed a dynamical modeling method based on minimum entropy in action space, bearing the same mathematical expression as above.
-We argue that \empdf represents a more fundamental framework, where the minimum entropy principle can be derived as a phenomenological result as shown above.
-The concept of \empdf theoretically justifies why we should minimize the entropy of actions to infer the potential, rather than the entropy of other coordinates such as $({\bm{r}}, {\bm{v}})$ or $(E, L)$.
-Essentially, \empdf seeks the minimum difference (KL-divergence) between the time-averaged distribution, $f(\bm{r}, \bm{v})$, and the instantaneous observed kinematics, $\{\bm{r}_i, \bm{v}_i\}$, which involves two distributions rather than a single distribution.
-Though the KL-divergence has the similar form as entropy when the two distributions are both expressed in terms of actions, $f(\bm{J})=(2\pi)^{-3}p(\bm{J})$ and $\{\bm{J}_i\}$, they hold different meanings nevertheless.
-The perspective of \empdf also allows for a more natural treatment of observational effects.
+The concept of \empdf theoretically justifies why we should minimize the entropy of actions to infer the potential, rather than the entropy of other coordinates such as $(E, L)$.
+Essentially, \empdf seeks the minimum difference in terms of KL-divergence (aka. relative entropy) between the time-averaged distribution, $f(\bm{r}, \bm{v})$, and the instantaneous observed kinematics, $\{\bm{r}_i, \bm{v}_i\}$, which involves two distributions rather than a single distribution.
+Though the KL-divergence has a similar form as entropy when these two distributions are both expressed in terms of actions, $f(\bm{J})=(2\pi)^{-3}p(\bm{J})$ and $\{\bm{J}_i\}$, they hold different meanings nevertheless.

+\citet{Silva2024} recently proposed a dynamical modeling method based on minimum entropy in action space, or equivalently, minimum entropy of the phase-mixed distribution function (DF).
+They first recognize that the entropy of the phase-mixed DF for a tracer sample is minimized in the correct potential, given that the entropy of the DF always increases during phase-mixing in an incorrect potential.
+The minimum entropy method provides an alternative viewpoint of the same steady-state principle used in \empdf, bearing the same mathematical expressions as above but with a distinct physical motivation.
+However, unlike the \empdf\ method, which brings a natural likelihood function for Bayesian inference, the minimum entropy method does not provide a direct likelihood and must resort to Approximate Bayesian Computation (at least in its present form).
+Moreover, it is probably more straightforward to handle the observational selection function from the perspective of \empdf.

 Despite the different contexts and physical motivations, it is also intriguing to note the resemblance between \empdf and the clustering-based inference with stellar streams.
 The latter searches for the best-fit Galactic potential by maximizing the clustering of stream member stars in action space (\citealt{Helmi1999,Sanderson2015,Buckley2019,Yang2020,Reino2020}, also cf.\ \citealt{Penarrubia2012,Brooks2024} in energy space).